skramm/spaghetti/docs/spaghetti_manual.md

 ```
 As you can see, '1' means transition is allowed, '0' means it is disabled.

-Of course in such a situation, it would be simpler to use the following two member functions:
+However, in such a situation, it would be simpler to use the following two member functions:
 ```C++
 	fsm.allowAllEvents();
 	fsm.allowEvent( ev2, st2, false );